Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Right.

-This is what would be cool thing for daily stuff.
+This would probably be a cool thing for like, for daily stuff.

-And this will be an outfit that you buy that is all screens, all flexible computer screens
+This will be an outfit that you buy that is all screens, all flexible computer screens,

 all over your body.

-And your fashion changes like on a on a
+describe to like a fashion website and your body like your fashion changes like on an on a

-buy second basis depending on what's cool.
-So really you're just constantly shifting outfits
+on a second basis depending on what's cool so really you're just constantly shifting outfits

-to stay exactly on the side ghost.
-That's that is sick.
-That's a great idea.
-That can't be that far away.
+to stay exactly on zeitgeist that's that is sick that's a great idea that can't be that far away

-Google, you don't even care about your financial wellbeing.
+Google.
+It's like you don't even care about your financial well-being.

 That's a beautiful gesture.